 That was the bitter end of Ishola Oyenusi who lived by the bullets and died by the bullets.
 The execution of Doctor Ishola Oyenusi sent the streets of Lagos deserted at night.
 Families locked themselves behind doors for the fear that some of Oyenusi’s boys might retaliate.

-The name Ishola Oyenusi will forever be remembered in the history of crime in Nigeria.
+The name and The Story of Ishola Oyenusi will forever be remembered in the history of crime in Nigeria.

 Thanks for reading, Culled from OldNaija